CRATE TRAINING: teaching manners and house-training by “crate” Method

 After I choose it, how do I use the crate to create a den?

-While you train your puppy or dog, you will need to set up a “safe zone.”
+While you train your puppy or dog, and if you will need to be away from your pup for more than 4 hours at a stretch, you will need to set up a “safe zone.”
 This is an area you can close off from the rest of your home with a door, screen, or gate.
 Again, plan ahead; decide on the best place for Rascal’s safe zone before you bring the pup or dog home.

 The safe zone creates a den within a den, a small area with the crate inside it.
-Your dog will be isolated in this area during the day while you teach Rascal the benefits of the crate.
+Your dog will be isolated in this area during the day while you teach Rascal the benefits of the crate, and while you are at work or gone for longer than he can safely “hold it” in the crate.
 So make the safe zone a pleasant place to be.

 The safe zone should be large enough that the crate takes up no more than half of the space – less if possible.
 The crate should fit into a corner of the safe zone.
-Reserve a small patch of floor in the corner farthest from the crate for a thick layer of newspaper.
-(If you cover the entire floor with paper, you will be giving Rascal permission to eliminate anywhere.)
+Reserve a small patch of floor in the corner farthest from the crate for puppy pee pads or puppy grass.

 Try to choose an area where your pup can be part of some of your everyday household activities.
 Rascal wants to be included in your family, even when isolated for safety’s sake.